How to Integrate Stripe Payment APIs Using Node.JS

 1. Stripe Checkout

-• Stripe Checkout is a payment page that has already been constructed.
+• A payment page has already been built using Stripe Checkout.

-• Create a checkout session for what your customer intends to purchase.
+• Create a checkout process for the product your customer wants to buy.

-• Redirect your customer to a stripe-hosted payment form to complete their purchase.
+• Now, Redirect your customer to complete a stripe-hosted payment form to process their transaction successfully.

 • Define your route for API in the app.js file.